 Sustainable investing does not mean you need to be a tree-hugging, Vegan, socialist leaning hippie.
 You can be, this is America, but it’s not required.
 You could simply just be somebody who keeps an eye on the big trends, like me.

 Here’s a trend that is emerging.
 After years of trailing, sustainable investments are starting to win.

 The green, red and purple lines don’t look too appealing.

 What about the past year?
 There’s quite a closing of the gap.
 I expect that gap to stay narrow short-term, but for “clean” and “sustainable” investments to vastly outperform in the next decade and probably two.

-I am not telling people to completely flip their portfolio today, but, for whatever is left of this bull market, it is time to start trimming and eliminating investments that do not have sustainable futures.
+I am not telling you to completely flip your portfolio today, but, for whatever is left of “old economy” bull markets, it is time that you start trimming and eliminating investments that do not have sustainable futures.

 Dirty companies can be traded, both long and short, but increasingly short.
 Capital intensive companies that rely on increasing sales to improve EPS need to be jettisoned as the global population ages.
 Companies with tight balance sheets that cannot return money to shareholders have to be sold.

 My money will slowly go into companies turning the corner on profitability or already profitable, that benefit from this massive secular shift.
 I want companies that can help sustain standard of living, fight climate change and impact supply chains.
-Automation, AI, 5G, AR, VR and more, will all have roles to play.
-I want those “pick and shovel” companies – maybe the most.
+Automation, 5G, IoT, AI, AR, VR, blockchain, solar, batteries and more, will all have roles to play.

 What do you think?
-Join me in the discussion.
+Join me in the discussion as a member.